-ACTIVITY DESCRIPTION GOAL A. Monthly Updates at WASC Meetings In FY 22-23, our goal was to attend ten WASC meetings and to provide four quarterly update presentations.
-However, because WASC meeting schedules are subject to change, we feel it is more appropriate to focus our goal on what we hope to contribute to the meetings throughout the year.
-Up to 6 presentations to the WASC In FY 23-24, we plan to use WASC meetings to communicate our activities and progress across our five focus areas and to provide the WASC with information and resources that support their decision-making activities.
-Anticipated presentation topics include, but are not limited to: • Presentation of the FY 23-24 SOEP • Review of community engagement and DAC benefits for Year 5 project applicants • Case studies of TRPs funded in other watershed areas • Summary of the SCCWRP's findings for scientific study applications submitted in Year 5 • Learnings to-date from the Community Needs Survey B. Monthly Collaboration Meetings between Watershed Coordinators As in previous years, we will attend monthly Watershed Coordinator collaboration meetings, during which time we will share resources developed, learnings from activities thus far and collaborate with Watershed Coordinators across Watershed Areas to advance SCWP goals.
+ACTIVITY DESCRIPTION GOAL A. Monthly Updates at WASC Meetings In FY 24-25, we plan to use WASC meetings to communicate our activities and progress across our five focus areas and to provide the WASC with information and resources that support their decision-making activities.
+Anticipated presentation topics include, but are not limited to: • Presentation of the FY 24-25 SOEP • Review of community engagement and DAC benefits for Year 6 project applicants • Learnings to-date from the Community Needs Survey • Quarterly recap of CSMB Watershed activities and deliverables 4 Quarterly Update Presentations B. Monthly Collaboration Meetings between Watershed Coordinators As in previous years, we will attend monthly Watershed Coordinator collaboration meetings, during which time we will share resources developed, learnings from activities thus far and collaborations with Watershed Coordinators across the other Watershed Areas to advance SCWP goals.
 Approximately 10 meetings attended/facilita ted C. Quarterly and Annual Reports As in previous years and as required by our contract, we will share our activities, progress, and learnings in four quarterly reports and one annual report.
 Per our contract, SGA and Heal the Bay will publish separate reports.
 4 Quarterly Reports (8 total) 1 Annual Report (2 total)